PCOS (Polycystic Ovarian Syndrome) is a common hormonal condition affecting 12-20% of Australian women of reproductive age.

 Blood sugar dys-regulation is also thought to cause women with PCOS to experience depression, anxiety and eating disorders, particularly binge eating – which may worsen the problem unfortunately.

-Other symptoms of PCOS can include infertility, irregular and missed periods, weight gain, hair thinning, irregular and missed periods as well as infertility.
+Other symptoms of PCOS can include infertility, irregular and missed periods, weight gain, hair thinning, and infertility.

 20-40% of women with PCOS tend to experience miscarriage and other pregnancy complications.

 There is a strong genetic component to developing PCOS, but research1 has proven this risk can be altered by diet and lifestyle modifications.